shymega/starling-erl/README.md

 starling-erl
 =====

-A Erlang SDK for Starling Bank.
+A Erlang library for Starling Bank.

 Build
 -----